nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Sharing Encrypted Files
 -----------------------

-Only users who have private encryption keys have access to shared encrypted files and folders.
-Users who have not yet created their private encryption keys will not have access to encrypted shared files; they will see folders and filenames, but will not be able to open or download the files.
+After encryption is enabled your users must also log out and log back in to generate their personal encryption keys.
 They will see a yellow warning banner that says "Encryption App is enabled but your keys are not initialized, please log-out and log-in again."

 Share owners may need to re-share files after encryption is enabled; users trying to access the share will see a message advising them to ask the share